Keeping a thoughtfully curated wardrobe makes it much easier to keep your interior spaces organised and beautiful.

 Yes, you look more put together.

 Do you spend less money?
-Probably not, because most things are horrible quality so you have to rebuy anyway.
+Probably not, because of the aforementioned fast fashion quality issue.

 Do you spend less time shopping?
 Yes, because you plan out exactly what you need and don’t buy extra stuff you probably won’t wear anyway.

 Will I stick with it?
-Hell yes.
+100% yes.
 Despite my little gripes, I love having a capsule wardrobe.
 Mainly for the looking-put-together factor, but also because all my clothes fit into less than a third of my closet.
 A fact I lord over my husband and his twenty-four blue shirts on a regular basis.
-So if you’re thinking about it, I’d definitely encourage you to just do it.
-I’m in the process of tweaking mine for Autumn and Winter, and I’m probably way more excited about that than I should be.